willdollman/vagrant-mysql-template/Readme.md

 Once Vagrant has built and provisioned the machine, you can access the web server at [http://127.0.0.1:3000](http://127.0.0.1:3000)

-You can access the MySQL database by connecting to the VM with `vagrant ssh`, and then running `mysql -u testuser -p testpassword` (or `sudo mysql`) for root access.
+You can access the MySQL database by connecting to the VM with `vagrant ssh`, and then running `mysql -u testuser -ptest` (or `sudo mysql`) for root access.

 ## Make it your own